Stream Melanie Martinez's Debut LP 'Cry Baby'

 In anticipation of Cry Baby’s release, we had talked process, inspirations, and most importantly, each song’s story.

-Kimi Selfridge: First of all, what’s up, how are you?
-The album is coming out so soon, I’m probably more excited than anyone.
+Kimi Selfridge: The album is coming out so soon, I’m probably more excited than anyone.
 I’m such a fan, you don’t understand.

 Melanie Martinez: I’m excited too.